Gallbladder

 Surgeons perform two types of cholecystectomy:

-• Laparoscopic cholecystectomy.
+- Laparoscopic cholecystectomy.
 In a laparoscopic cholecystectomy, the surgeon makes several tiny incisions in the abdomen and inserts a laparoscope—a thin tube with a tiny video camera attached.
 The camera sends a magnified image from inside the body to a video monitor, giving the surgeon a close-up view of organs and tissues.
 While watching the monitor, the surgeon uses instruments to carefully separate the gallbladder from the liver, bile ducts, and other structures.
 Then the surgeon removes the gallbladder through one of the small incisions.
 Patients usually receive general anesthesia.

-• Open cholecystectomy.
+Most cholecystectomies are performed with laparoscopy.
+Many laparoscopic cholecystectomies are performed on an outpatient basis, meaning the person is able to go home the same day.
+Normal physical activity can usually be resumed in about a week.3 - Open cholecystectomy.
 An open cholecystectomy is performed when the gallbladder is severely inflamed, infected, or scarred from other operations.
 In most of these cases, open cholecystectomy is planned from the start.
 However, a surgeon may perform an open cholecystectomy when problems occur during a laparoscopic cholecystectomy.
 In these cases, the surgeon must switch to open cholecystectomy as a safety measure for the patient.

 To perform an open cholecystectomy, the surgeon creates an incision about 4 to 6 inches long in the abdomen to remove the gallbladder.4 Patients usually receive general anesthesia.
 Recovery from open cholecystectomy may require some people to stay in the hospital for up to a week.
 Normal physical activity can usually be resumed after about a month.3